ajlarson24/GEOG778-Project/img/readme.md

-Add images to the img folder
+Add data sources to the data folder